 Getting pulled over for a roadside DOT inspection can be nerve-wracking.
-The biggest single key to surviving a roadside DOT inspection is a good attitude.
+The single biggest key to surviving a roadside DOT inspection is a good attitude.
 Be cooperative, patient, and positive.
 Understand that the officer is just doing his job.
 Own your mistakes and agree to resolve any issues as soon as possible.
 Being defensive, argumentative, or combative will only make matters worse and possibly prompt an even longer delay or more rigorous inspection.
 Just sit tight, endure, and know that every driver eventually gets pulled over.

 Here are a few tips to help you or your drivers sail through the next roadside DOT inspection.

-1. Always perform a thorough pre-trip inspection.
+1. Always perform a thorough pre-trip standard inspection.

 Before each trip, go through the checklist on your Driver’s Vehicle Inspection Report (DVIR).
 If you invest the time before heading out, you’ll catch many of the things that get you pulled over, reducing your chances of being pulled over and saving yourself time down the road.

-When training new drivers, I make a point to ask what they think the minimum amount of time they should spend on a pre-trip inspection.
-It’s a trick question, because there isn’t a correct number.
+When training new drivers, I make a point to ask what they think is the minimum amount of time they should spend on a pre-trip standard inspection.
+It’s a trick question because there isn’t a correct number.
 Instead, I tell our drivers to go on duty, then perform a thorough inspection, and log the time.
 Whatever time that takes is how much time it takes.
 It’s just part of the job.

 2. Be prepared for a DOT inspection.

 Get your paperwork together in a single folder so that it’s always available.
 Some documents to check and include are: